Abdulla-Khan/E-Commerce-App-UI/README.md

-# nike_store
+# E-Commerce App UI

-Flutter application made using Material Package thatthat login page, 2 products page and details page for those products.
+Flutter application made using Material Package that has login page, SignUp page, 2 products page and details page for those products.